acaciarocco/web-Sprint-Challenge-User-Interface-and-Git/README.md

 [Click here for the about page example](https://tk-assets.lambdaschool.com/ede1bb1a-63ff-4801-8c02-3efa2f603190_sprint-challenge-ui-about-example.png)

 ## Self-Study Questions
-### (please edit this file and write your answer below each question.
-In addition, you may also review these questions with your mentor)

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.

 Edit this document to include your answers after each question.
-Make sure to leave a blank line above and below your answer so it is clear and easy to read.
+Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML decribes what it is- examples include <header> <nav> and <p>.
+You knw exactly what is contained in those elements because they describe their contents.
+The opposite of this would be something like <div> in which you have no idea whats contained in that tag.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display: block means that the the contents will start on a new line, display: inline means they wont (they will be IN LINE with the rest of the design)

 3. What are the 4 areas of the box model?

+Content, Padding, Borders, Margins

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+On the cross axis (justify = main axis)

 5. Explain why git is valuable to a team of developers.

+It allows multiple users to alter code without interdereing with one another or forever altering the source code.
+It also allows developers to go back to previous versions in case mistakes are made.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [x] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push -u origin `<firstName-lastName>`.
+- [x] Push commits: git push -u origin `<firstName-lastName>`.

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**